ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_cerberus.md

 ## Loading the Firmware

+> [!Tip]
+> First make sure you have bootloader v2 loaded.
+This needs to be done only once.

-To activate bootloader version 2, (how?
-There is no loader button!)
+To activate bootloader v2, set PA15 pin low.

 Download the [Cerb firmware](../../../tinyclr/downloads.md#cerb) and follow [Loading the Firmware](../../loaders/ghi_bootloader.md#loading-the-firmware) steps.